cisco-open/terraform-provider-dcloud/docs/data-sources/inventory_dns_assets.md

 page_title: "dcloud_inventory_dns_assets Data Source - terraform-provider-dcloud"
 subcategory: ""
 description: |-
-  All the inventory dns assets available to be used in a topology
+  All the Inventory DNS assets in a given topology
 ---

 # dcloud_inventory_dns_assets (Data Source)

-All the inventory dns assets available to be used in a topology
+All the Inventory DNS assets in a given topology